cdapio/cdap/cdap-docs/admin-manual/source/cdap-components.rst

 Installation Summary
 ====================

-In summary, these are the steps you follow to install CDAP:
+In summary, these are the steps that you follow to install CDAP:

 #.
 Determine your system architecture
 #.
 Review and meet the system requirements: hardware, network, and software